deadlyvipers/dojo_rules/introduction.md

 my name is Javier Trejo.
 I'm a software developer.
-I coursing the Mastering Github on CodeSchool
+I coursing GIT Real and Mastering Github on CodeSchool